 - Plant Cell wall

 - 2012: Control of Specificity in gene expression(£172188.00 from The Leverhulme Trust)

-- 2018: Invited speaker Beijing: Invited to give a seminar at the Chinas Agriculture University, Beijing.
+- 2018: Invited lecture in Beijing: Invited to give a lecture at China Agriculture University in Beijing.

 - 2018: Invited speaker UNAM, Mexico: Invited to present a seminar at Dept of Biochemistry, UNAM, Mexico City

 - 2017: Appointed as external Examiner, Salford: External Examiner for Masters in Biotechnology, University of Salford

 - 2012: Elected member of GARNet advisory Committee (2012-2015): Elected to serve on the GARNet Committee to represent the interests of the Araidopsis research community.

 Invited (With Dr Kerry Franklin of Bristol University) by the Society for Experimental Biology to run a session entitled “Plant temperature responses: shaping development and enhancing survival?” at the SEB’s Annual meeting in Florence, July 2018.

 - Panter, Paige E., Panter, Jack R. & Knight, Heather (2020).
 Impact of Cell‐wall Structure and Composition on Plant Freezing Tolerance.
 In Annual Plant Reviews online.
 Wiley Blackwell.
 3: 607.

 - Knight, H (2000).
 Calcium signaling during abiotic stress in plants.
 In International Review of Cytology.
 195: 269-324.